 What are we doing about it?

-As these trends typically develop gradually and rarely happen overnight, we have become very selective in our holdings of retail landlords in recent years, focusing only on ‘best in class’ operators, which we believe have embraced this structural shift and have actively adapted in order to emerge as winners.
+As these trends typically develop gradually and rarely happen overnight, we have become very selective in our holdings of retail landlords in recent years, focusing only on ‘best in class’ operators, which we believe have embraced this long-term shift and have actively adapted in order to emerge as winners.

 Meanwhile, we have increased our positions in global logistics owners and developers who are at the forefront of modern logistics development, e.g. Goodman in Australia, Segro in Europe and DCT Industrial in the US.
-We also invest in a number of data centres and tower companies eg. Equinix, InterXion and NextDC, where we expect secular growth trends to remain highly favourable for the foreseeable future.
+We also invest in a number of data centres and tower companies eg. Equinix, InterXion and NextDC, where we expect long-term growth trends to remain highly favourable for the foreseeable future.

-Our fundamental belief is that identifying structural growth within real estate markets is key; particularly in an environment where we are seeing a reversal in monetary policy and many countries and sectors are moving late into the real estate cycle, characterised by increasing vacancies and more supply.
-We expect the impact of technology to remain a structural driver of growth for companies in our real estate universe and embrace that change within our actively managed, focused portfolios.
+Our fundamental belief is that identifying long-term growth within real estate markets is key; particularly in an environment where we are seeing a reversal in monetary policy and many countries and sectors are moving late into the real estate cycle, characterised by increasing vacancies and more supply.
+We expect the impact of technology to remain a key driver of growth for companies in our real estate universe and embrace that change within our actively managed, focused portfolios.

 These are the views of the author at the time of publication and may differ from the views of other individuals or teams at Janus Henderson Investors.
 Any securities, funds, sectors or indices and securities mentioned within this article do not constitute or form part of any offer or solicitation to buy or sell them.